Shireiki/app-dev./README.md

 **Breaking Bad** — A thrilling story of transformation and consequences.
 *Genre:* Crime, Drama
 *Why I love it:* The storytelling and character arcs are great!
+“Why I love it: The storytelling and character arcs are incredible.”